TaskRatchet/TaskRatchet.com/src/help/faq.md

 ### Why does TaskRatchet need my payment details?

-TaskRatchet allows you to commit to completing tasks by a deadline.
-If you don't make your deadline, you get charged the amount you pledged on the task.
-Without your payment details, TaskRatchet isn't effective at ensuring you meet the deadlines you've set.
+TaskRatchet charges you if you miss deadlines.
+Without payment details, there's no way to enforce the commitments you make.

 ### What payment methods does TaskRatchet accept?